anphipolito/sdamerdji.github.io/_research/formalizing-ideals.md

 collection: research
 ---

-This project is quite nostalgic to me as it was my first research internship and my introduction to the world of formalization.
+I am quite nostalgic about this project as it was my first research experience and my introduction to the world of formalization.
 I undertook this extracurricular internship following a "Logic and Proofs" taught by Prof. Pierre-Yves Strub during my second year of undergraduate.
 Before starting, I would also like to acknowledge Nazila Sharifi Amina, a fellow undergraduate who worked on this project with me.

 ## Ideals

 The only mathematical prerequiste for understanding this project is to know what a [ring](https://en.wikipedia.org/wiki/Ring_(mathematics)#Definition) is.
-Once we have this in mind, we can start by defining ideals:
+Once we have this in mind, we start by defining ideals:

 >Let $(R, +, \cdot)$ be a ring. $I$ is an ideal of this ring if
 >